 While ADHD isn’t life-threatening, it can have serious implications on a person’s overall quality of life.
 Compared to the general population, people with ADHD are more likely to have:

 Meanwhile, one common experience among my patients with ADHD is that it’s difficult to keep up with work responsibilities, and they’re constantly monitored or on probation.

 This means they live in continual fear of losing their jobs and not being able to keep up financially, which can take a toll on their personal life.

 Folks with ADHD may require more time to complete tasks in order to thrive.
 Unfortunately, while these sorts of accommodations may be available in educational settings — think longer test-taking time or quiet exam rooms — employers may not be as willing to accommodate.

 Research has demonstrated differences between a brain with ADHD and one without it, in addition to differences in how brain chemicals such as dopamine, norepinephrine, and glutamate operate.

-The parts of the brain involved especially impact our “executive functions,” such as planning, organizing, and initiating tasks.
+The parts of the brain involved in ADHD play an important part in our “executive functions,” such as: